 - The questions about the patient records make you connect all of this recalled data.
 For example, they might ask you: “How many patients are there with the blood group B that do not take any medication?”

 It takes a rather much different approach than trying to learn all the facts by heart in 8 minutes.
-It’s incredibly hard, but taking into account the 25 minutes of other cognitively demanding tasks and it’s almost impossible.
+It’s incredibly hard, but considering the 25 minutes of other cognitively demanding tasks, it’s almost impossible.

 No by heart learning, no photographic memory, what else is there to use?
 Mnemonics.
 This post will feature a detailed view of some of the most useful mnemonic strategies for rapid encoding of random information, how to start learning them and apply them in different areas of life and beyond.
 At the very end, I will also describe a possible workflow and integration of the MedAT patient record.